After Buying A Puppy

 The ideal collar to buy is one that is adjustable and sized for pups.
 As your puppy grows, you'll be able to alter the collar size for months, and these collars can be left on your dog with tags attached.

 A six-foot leather leash, or lead, is recommended for teaching your dog at home as well as at Puppy Kindergarten.
+A martingale collar for training sessions and leash walking.
+A houseline or dragline, 10-12' leash with the handle cut off to leave on the puppy at home.

 Because your dog is still not housebroken, he should sleep in his crate at night.
 He's also teething, so whatever cage bedding you supply should be tough for him to break apart and chew on.
 Teething puppies can chew and digest their bedding.
 If you offer him a bed or a bedcover, make sure it's washable.